ethereum-optimism/design-docs/protocol/strict-derivation.md

 Note that this is in contrast to how Delta activated span batches, which was by first parsing the span batch and then checking the span batch's L1 origin timestamp.

+## Frame Queue, Channel Bank, Batch Queue

 However, we need to specify how existing buffered frames, channels and batches are treated at activation, since the stricter rules of Holocene take effect.
-To start with a derivation pipeline state that is consistent with Holocene rules, I propose the following special activation effects to take place when the pipeline's origin reaches the activation timestamp, which is similar to applying Holocene rules retroactively.
+There are multiple options to enter Holocene with a derivation pipeline state that is consistent with Holocene rules.

+- Option 1: When the L1 origin reaches the Holocene activation block, discard all frames in the Frame Queue, channels in the Channel Bank, and batches in the Batch Queue.
+  This gives us a nice clean starting point.
+- Option 2: is similar to applying Holocene rules retroactively:
   - Channel Bank:
     1. All channels that don't consist of contiguous frames that include the first, are dropped.
     2. All but the youngest (in terms of L1 inclusion) channel are dropped.
     3. This optional left-over channel will be the start staging channel for the Holocene channel bank.

-The principle of eager derivation of later stages should guarantee at this point that all batches that could have been applied directly on top of the current safe chain have already been exhausted from the batch queue.
-So what is left should be `undecided` and `future` batches.
-(Note: I'm not sure on this one.)
+  - Batch Queue: The principle of eager derivation of later stages should guarantee at this point that all batches that could have been applied directly on top of the current safe chain have already been exhausted from the batch queue.
+So what is left should only be `future` batches.
   I see two options on how to handle a non-empty batch queue at this point:
-- Option 1: When the L1 origin reaches the Holocene activation block, discard all batches in the batch queue.
-Could also be applied to the Channel Bank to give us a nice clean starting point.
-  - The batcher would have to be aware of that rule and consider any blocks it submitted in channels that didn't close prior to the Holocene activation block as needing to be resubmitted.
-- Option 2: Drop future batches, continue resolving undecided batches, if any are left, and apply new Holocene rules.
+    - Option 2.a: Drop any remaining future batches (Option 1 just applied to the Batch Queue).
-- Option 3: The Batch Queue will just start applying Holocene rules from this moment onwards.
+    - Option 2.b: Apply Holocene rules from this moment onwards.
 This will then automatically derive gaps as empty batches, discard out of order batches, etc. A problem with this option is that the sync start for a while after Holocene would still need to apply the pre-Holocene algorithm to restore the derivation pipeline state.

 At this point I prefer Option 1.
 I'd like to pick the one that leads to a simpler implementation, minimizing complexity where possible.
 Since almost always a healthy batcher implementation during normal network conditions will already produce batches according to Holocene rules, we don't need to optimize for the prettiest activation rules, as long as they work consistently.
+The batcher would have to be aware of those rules and consider any blocks it submitted in channels that didn't close prior to the Holocene activation block as needing to be resubmitted.

+## Span Batches

 Another open question is how to handle span batches that come from pre-Holocene channels.
 I propose that, for simplicity of implementation, if they are found to be valid as a span batch, to